 Instructions

-- Add cocoa powder, sugar, sea salt, and heavy cream to crock of slow cooker.
+- Add heavy cream, cocoa powder, sugar, peppermint extract, and sea salt to crock of slow cooker.
 Mix vigorously until dry ingredients are dissolved and mixture is uniform.

 - Cover and allow to cook for about two hours on high or four hours on low.